Getaway to Gibbs Gardens this summer

 Crape Myrtle Festival — starts in July and ends in August.
 Over 1,000 trees bloom in shades of pink, red, white and lavender.

-Wildflower Festival — starts in September and ends in November - 20 acres of rolling topography feature Golden Rod, Asters, Sumac and Ornamental grasses.
+Wildflower Festival — starts in September and ends in November - 20 acres of rolling topography feature Golden Rod, Asters, Sumac and native grasses.

 Japanese Maples Festival — Starts in mid-October and runs through mid-November.
 Thousands of Japanese Maples in more than 100 varieties add beauty and grace to the Gardens.
 There are more than 75 varieties alone represented in the Japanese Gardens.

 Octoberfest — starts in October and ends in November.
 Thousands of trees covering 292 acres provide spectacular fall color.
-By the end of October thousands of Japanese Maple composed of more than 75 varieties come into color.
+By the end of October thousands of Japanese Maples including more than 75 varieties come into color.